matflores/protest/README.md

   protest                    # Run all tests in test/**/*.rb protest DIR                # Run all tests in DIR/**/*.rb protest FILE1.rb FILE2.rb  # Run all tests in FILE1.rb and FILE2.rb
+  protest FILE.rb:15         # Run tests in FILE.rb on line 15
 ```

 ## Using Rails?